forieux/qmm/README.rst

 License
 -------

-The project is licensed under the BSD license.
+The project is licensed under the GPL3 license.